 Source code files within the artifact are encouraged to be organized, formatted, and documented using best practices and conventions appropriate to the programming language in question.
 For example, formatted using a consistent style such as PEP8 for Python; documentation of APIs using JavaDoc for Java or Doxygen for C; unit tests using an appropriate framework.

-The authors are encouraged to package the artifact in the manner that makes it most amenable to successful execution and extension.
+For artifacts with complex dependencies or build requirements, the authors are encouraged to also package the artifact in the manner that makes it most amenable to successful execution.
 Potential formats include:

 When in doubt, imagine a first-year grad student in 2029 who is told by their supervisor "See if you can change this artifact from CHES 2021 to do X." We want to give them the best chance of success with the least amount of pain.